 What is FERPA (Family Educational Rights and Privacy Act of 1974), As Amended?

-- Applies to all educational agencies or institutions that receive federal funds
+- FERPA applies to all educational agencies or institutions that receive federal funds.

 What information can be released without student consent?